JohnYKiyo/density_ratio_estimation/README.md

 ## 1\.
 Overview
 The densityratio package estimates the density ratio `r(x) = p(x) / q(x)` from two-samples `x1` and `x2` generated from two unknown distributions `p(x), q(x)`, respectively, where `x1` and `x2` are d-dimensional real numbers.
-The densityratio provides a *densratio()* class that returns an object with a function for estimating the density ratio and a method for getting the parameters of the density ratio estimation.
+The densityratio provides a *densratio()* class that returns an object with a function for estimating the density ratio and methods for getting the parameters of the density ratio estimation.
 See the [quick start](#3.-Quick-start) for detailed usage.

 The estimated density ratio function `r(x)` can be used in many applications such as the covariate shift adaptation, outlier detection, and change point detection.
 See [related works](#7.-Related-Works).